The baby name Cricket made headlines when Busy Philips chose it for her daughter in 2013.

-Cricket comes from the French criquer – to creak, crackle.
+Cricket comes from the French criquer – to creak, to crackle.
 It’s an onomatopoeic choice.
-Like roar, the word comes from the sound.
+Like roar and meow, the creature’s name comes from the associated sound.

 It’s also a sport, of course.
 The word comes from a Middle Dutch word cricke – stick and the French criquet – piece of wood.

 Cricket is also slang for a harmonica, and Buddy Holly’s back-up band was called The Crickets.
-This could put Cricket in the company of Harmony, Aria and Drummer – if the musical meaning were more widely known.
+This almost puts Cricket in the company of Harmony, Aria and Drummer – if the musical meaning were more widely known.

-Still, Cricket has more history of use than you might guess:
+The baby name Cricket has seen more use than you might guess:

 - 1950 was the first year at least five girls received the name.